August 1, 2014

 SED PACT Website

-Much information about making your video, including instructions for shooting and converting video for many different models of camcorders, can be found below.
+Much information about making your video, including instructions for shooting and converting video for many different models of camcorders, can be found at: https://sites.google.com/site/csunpactvideoguide/

 What Not To Do!!

-- Also, do not shoot video in any classroom until you have secured video consent forms from the students.
+Also, do not shoot video in any classroom, until you have secured video consent forms from the students.
 If you are teaching in LAUSD, please use the form specifically for LAUSD.
-Consent forms are available below.
+Consent

-I know that the video can be the most logistically problematic part of the Teaching Event for many candidates.
+The video can be the most logistically challenging part of the Teaching Event for many candidates.
 If you take advantage of the support described here, you should be successful.
-I wish you the best on your PACT or Preliminary Teaching Event!
+I wish you the best on your PACT Teaching Event or Preliminary Teaching Event!

 Advise your master teacher and principal of your need to videotape lessons.
 Determine whether the school has already required students to submit video release forms that would cover this event.
 It may be that the principal prefers that you use the school’s or district’s parent video/photo permission/release form.